nischal170/SSH-connection-with-GitHub-GitLab/README.md

 # SSH-connection-with-GitHub-GitLab
-Using GitHub or any git hosting services  with SSH (Secure Shell) Steps for ssh key in git .
+Connect Using GitHub or any git hosting services  with SSH (Secure Shell) Steps for ssh key in git .

  1. Generate ssh key using the below command in command prompt(if you have windows PC)